- My form shows no success or error messages.

 - The embedded form code doesn't work with ASP.NET.

-The Classic Form embed code uses jQuery to validate the form and display response messages like the Almost Finished message that appears when they click the Subscribe button.
+The Classic Form embed code uses jQuery to validate the form and display response messages like the success message that appears when someone clicks the Subscribe button to sign up to your list.

 - Click the drop-down menu next to the list you want to work with, and choose Signup forms.